c4arl0s/ViewControllerProgrammingGuideForiOS/README.md

 - embed it in a container view controller.
 - present it.

+You can present any view controller from any other view controller, although UIKit might reroute the request to a different view controller.

 # Using segues
 # Customizing the transition animation
 # Creating custom presentations